Acadix Software

 [vbox disk first]

-If you have a high-end machine with 4 or more GiB of RAM, you may want to try booting from ZFS.
+If you have a high-end machine with 4 or more GiB of RAM, you may want to try booting FreeBSD from ZFS.
 BSDinstall makes booting from ZFS easy whether you are using a single disk, a mirror, or a RAID-Z array with multiple disks.

-BSDInstall is menu-driven and fairly self-explanatory if you take default options, but if you want to customize your installation or if you're new to operating system installations and want detailed instructions, you can find them in the FreeBSD Handbook.
+FreeBSD's BSDInstall is menu-driven and fairly self-explanatory if you take default options, but if you want to customize your installation or if you're new to operating system installations and want detailed instructions, you can find them in the FreeBSD Handbook.
 Below are some basic pointers to get you through without all the gory details.

 If installing under VirtualBox: